RayNG123/AutoTrade/README.md

 1. `data_downloader`: Responsible for downloading stock data.
 2. `price_prediction`: Uses machine learning models to predict stock prices.
 3. `trading_strategy`: Determines trading decisions based on price predictions and other indicators.
+4. `models`: contains a set of machine learning models to predict stock prices

 ## How to Use